su2code/su2code.github.io/_gsoc/Introduction.md

 ---
-title: Welcome to the SU2 Google Summer of Code Page
+title: Ideas List for SU2 Google Summer of Code
 permalink: /gsoc/Introduction/
 ---

 **Welcome to SU2 - GSOC!**

 This is the updated ideas list for GSOC 2026.
+If you are interested in participating in Google Sumemr of Code with the SU2 team, then please read the page on [participation](https://su2code.github.io/gsoc/Participation/).
+We can also accept personal ideas beyond the ones presented below but you need to convince one of the mentors to support you.
+We also need you to be proficient in SU2 and have some kind of technical background beyond general computer science (studying physics, mechanical engineering, aerospace engineering,...).

 ## Project BP: Adding pressure-based solver
 Project Description (max.
 5 Sentences)